-Some of these children neither know they do not have permission to be in the UK nor that they may apply for citizenship (or for permission to stay in the UK).
+Some of these children neither know they do not have permission to be in the UK nor that they may apply for citizenship.
 Similarly, parents, foster parents and corporate parents (social services) often do not know these things; and in some cases appear to prefer not to know.

-- No steps taken by those responsible for the welfare of children to protect these children’s right to register as British
+- No steps taken by those responsible for the welfare of children to enable these children to exercise their right to register as British

-- Lack of awareness – children, parents, others working with children
+- Lack of awareness among children, parents, others working with children

-- Affordability of the registration application fee of £1,012 for children and £1,126 for young persons 18 or over.
+- Inaffordability of the registration application fee of £1,012 for children and £1,126 for young persons 18 or over.
 See reference material on children’s citizenship fees: https://prcbc.wordpress.com/why-are-children-not-being-registered/

-- Application of the good character test for children 10 or over (and Home Office’s guidance that treats children the same adults).
+- Application of the good character test for children aged 10 or over (and Home Office guidance that treats children the same adults).
 See reference material on children’s citizenship claims and the good character requirement: https://prcbc.wordpress.com/research/